 by Thomas Brett

-About eight years ago, I composed three electronic music pieces built around the sampled sounds of voice recordings left on my answering machines.
+About eight years ago, I composed three electronic music pieces, This Would Be The Time, Have You Any Thoughts?, and All About Affect.
+The pieces are built around the sampled sounds of voice recordings left on my answering machine.
 (Do you remember answering machines?)
-There is nothing new in this: French radio engineer Pierre Schaffer developed the idea of making music from recorded environmental sounds over sixty years ago with his musique concrete and musicians of all stripes have been sampling the voice for decades.
-(And I would place my bets on there being lots of recordings of answering machine sounds out there too.)
+There is nothing new in this: French radio engineer Pierre Schaeffer explored the idea of making music from recorded environmental sounds over sixty years ago with his musique concrète and musicians have been sampling the voice for decades.

 This Would Be The Time.
-The first piece I wrote takes its title from the first words spoken in a message left by my friend Fred.
+The first piece takes its title from words spoken in a message left by my friend Fred.
 Fred–who loves to talk (to people and answering machines)–left a message that sounded, to my ears, like an aphorism of ambiguous and circular meaning, thus carrying with it slightly eerie overtones.
 This is what he said:

 “This would be the time, if there were a time, this would be that time.”